Tyngstast/borsdata-valuation-alarmer/README.md

 ## TODO
 ### iOS
 ViewModels have been extracted to `shared` and wrappers created to translate flows in swift.
 GUI, firebase messaging and bg workers is the bulk of the remaining work.
+See: [`refactor-viewmodels-for-ios-interop` branch](https://github.com/Tyngstast/borsdata-valuation-alarmer/tree/refactor-viewmodels-for-ios-interop)